Irish History Podcast

 Dynamic content insertion: Acast may use limited data that they know about you - the device you’re using, the approximate location you’re in, or other data that can be derived from this, like the current weather forecast for your area - to change parts of the audio.
 Irish History Podcast may do this for advertising or for other forms of content, like news stories.

 Irish History Podcast is able to use the above tools since its podcast host or measurement company offers this service.
 It doesn’t mean that this individual podcast uses them, or has access to this functionality.
 We use open data.

 Podcast episode titles seem to include episode numbers, which is against Apple Podcasts guidelines and makes it harder to listen to your podcast on smart speakers.
 Here is what Apple wants to do, and why.

 This podcast’s audio is not on an IPv6-enabled domain.
 This isn’t an issue for now, but might be in future.
 (We tested the initial domain of sphinx.acast.com, which may be an analytics prefix.)

 Our daily newsletter has the latest news from podcasting, jobs and events.

 - Get official Apple, Google and Spotify badges to link to this podcast, or get a magic link for social media.

 - Validate this podcast’s RSS feed at CastFeedValidator

 - Learn more about our podcast pages

-Cache: We cache most information on these pages for seven days; audio analysis for considerably longer.
-This page was produced on March 30 at 13:56:28 UTC.
+Cache: We cache most information on these pages, and are currently caching pages for at least fourteen days.
+This page was produced on November 26 at 01:16:26 UTC.
 Flush the cache